I tried visualizing Claude Code's OTel logs in a CloudWatch dashboard

 Claude Code has built-in functionality to send metrics and logs via OpenTelemetry.
 Details are described in the Anthropic official documentation.

-On the AWS side, CloudWatch natively provides an OTLP endpoint, and using Bearer Token authentication allows direct log transmission from workloads outside AWS without a collector.
+On the AWS side, CloudWatch natively provides an OTLP endpoint, and using Bearer Token authentication allows logs to be sent directly from workloads outside AWS without a collector.

-The basic steps for sending OTel logs from Claude Code / Cowork to CloudWatch Logs without a collector are explained in detail in the following article.
-This article builds on that configuration and adds Sanitizer Lambda for secret removal, dashboarding, and a weekly Slack digest.
+The basic procedure for sending OTel logs from Claude Code / Cowork to CloudWatch Logs without a collector is explained in detail in the following article.
+This article builds on that configuration and adds Sanitizer Lambda for secret removal, dashboarding, and weekly Slack digest.

-Combining these two approaches allows telemetry from each member's Claude Code to be aggregated into the team's AWS account without running a container or EC2 instance for an OTel Collector.
+Combining these two, you can aggregate telemetry from each member's Claude Code to the team's AWS account without running an OTel Collector container or EC2 instance.
 The only additional resource is a single serverless Sanitizer Lambda.

 Architecture